Bandrailian/CPSC571-Project/README.md

 ## Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory with the following variables (replace with the values from the submitted .env.local file):

 ```env
 OPENAI_API_KEY = <OPENAI_API_KEY>